AstrolabeProject/jupal/README.md

 The private AL/JWST Server provides API endpoints for programmatic access by authorized JWST project members.
 This API is useable from within the JupyterLab notebook by users who have login credentials.

-***Note**: Examples of using the Astrolabe server endpoints are included in the Sample Notebooks, described next.*
+***Note**: Examples of using the AL/JWST server endpoints are included in the sample notebooks, described next.*

 ### Sample Notebooks

 The JupAL image includes several sample notebooks, located in the `example-notebooks` directory.
 Note that these notebooks are read-only and cannot be altered or saved.
 You can, however, copy them or modify and save them into your work area.

   1. **PlotFromALWS.ipynb** - a notebook which demonstrates how to query, fetch, and display images and cutouts from the AL/JWST Server using Python and [Astropy](https://www.astropy.org/).
-  2. **CatalogsFromALWS.ipynb** - a notebook which demonstrates how to query the AL/JWST Server to retrieve catalog data via Python and Astropy).
+  2. **CatalogsFromALWS.ipynb** - a notebook which demonstrates how to query the AL/JWST Server to retrieve catalog data via Python and Astropy.
   3. **ALWS_utils.ipynb** - this notebook is imported and used by the previous two notebooks.
 It provides a helper class to interface with the AL/JWST Server API.
 You should not need to open or modify it.
   4. **UseSimbad.ipynb** - a small notebook demonstrating a simple [Simbad](http://simbad.u-strasbg.fr/simbad/) search using Python and Astropy.

   If you installed the optional WorldWide Telescope notebooks (as described above), they will be located in the `work/WWT` directory.
 Since they are installed in the `work` directory, these notebooks can be edited, updated, and saved, should you wish to do so:

-  4. **WWT Notebooks** - the JupAL image can run the example notebooks from the WorldWide Telescope [pywwt-notebooks](https://github.com/WorldWideTelescope/pywwt-notebooks) project.
+  5. **WWT Notebooks** - the JupAL image can run the example notebooks from the WorldWide Telescope [pywwt-notebooks](https://github.com/WorldWideTelescope/pywwt-notebooks) project.
 These beautiful notebooks demonstrate many of the capabilities of the [pywwt library](https://github.com/WorldWideTelescope/pywwt), which is included in the JupAL image.

 ## Stopping the local JupAL container

-In order to avoid losing work, the JupAL container is best stopped **from within** JupyterLab itself. **Be sure to save your work, from any modifed notebooks, before you shutdown JupyterLab.**
+In order to avoid losing work, the JupAL container is best stopped **from within** JupyterLab itself. **Be sure to save your work, from any modifed notebooks, before you shut down JupyterLab.**

- To shutdown JupyterLab, open the `File` menu in the JupyterLab menubar, and select the `Shut Down` menu item.
+ To shut down JupyterLab, open the `File` menu in the JupyterLab menubar, and select the `Shut Down` menu item.

-If you are unable to shutdown the JupAL container from within JupyterLab, you can, as a last resort, force the container to stop. **Forcing the container to stop is not recommended as a normal shutdown procedure because you can lose unsaved work and/or data.**
+If you are unable to shut down the JupAL container from within JupyterLab, you can, as a last resort, force the container to stop. **Forcing the container to stop is not recommended as a normal shut down procedure because you can lose unsaved work and/or data.**

 To force JupAL to stop:
 ```